We don’t support this browser anymore.

 Our view

-Tesco's enormous scale and the mature, deeply rooted nature of its relationships have been a key tool in allowing Tesco to keep its prices down.
-The group's strategy relies on being able to offer better all-round pricing than the competition, and Tesco's delivered remarkably well on that.
+Tesco's enormous scale and the mature, deeply rooted nature of its relationships are its key tools in keeping prices down.
+Tesco’s strategy relies on offering better all-around pricing than the competition, and it continues to deliver remarkably well.
+Further sharpening of its proposition helped the group record its highest market share (28.3%) in nearly a decade.

-Despite a small decline, there’s set to be around £2bn of free cash flow pumping round the business this year.
-That underpins the group's ability to invest in staying competitive, and sustain the attractive 3.8% prospective dividend yield.
+There’s also plenty of free cash flow pumping around the business.
+That underpins the group's ability to invest in keeping prices competitive, as well as sustain the attractive 4.3% prospective dividend yield and share buyback programme.
 No dividend is ever guaranteed.

 Tesco's more reliable revenue streams, market-leading proposition, and income potential shouldn't be overlooked.
-But many of those strengths are now baked into the valuation, which is sitting ahead of its long-term average.
+That could offer a relatively insulated space from some of the US-led volatility.
+But these strengths are reflected in a valuation towards to top end of its peer group.
 This means there’s pressure to stay ahead of the competition, which increases the risks of ups and downs if any slip-ups occur.

 Environmental, social and governance (ESG) risk